c-sports/CSPN_2.0_Update_Guide/README.md

 2. Start the wallet, follow the wizard and then close it again.

-3. Now we need to navigate to the CSPN 2.0 data folder which you will find here:
+3. Now we need to navigate to the CSPN 2.0 data folder which you will find here by default:

 **Windows**